josh-collinsworth/joco-gridsome/src/posts/a-new-headless-site-with-gridsome.md

 One is: **I still want to see where Gutenberg goes**.
 The block editor is still a _long_ way from where it needs to be (and I still tweet out my frustrations with it from time to time), but it's also very exciting.

+<Highlight>The block editor, it turns out, is also the best link between a headless back-end and its decoupled front-end.</Highlight>

 I came across a plugin called [Block Lab](https://wordpress.org/plugins/block-lab/), which I highly recommend whether you're using headless or not.
 Block Lab beautifully simplifies the process of creating basic custom blocks for use in the Gutenberg editor, and the accompanying PHP mini-template files (component files, I suppose you might call them) which render the content of those custom blocks.

 I thought this was amazingly handy given the editor's lack of some types of blocks that I wanted to create, and it was when I began putting this plugin to use I realized that _custom blocks will be custom on the headless front-end, too_.

+<Highlight>That is: when custom Block Lab blocks are used in page or post content, all of their custom template code comes with them, even through the WordPress API.</Highlight>

 That's very cool, because it means I can still create custom blocks without really needing to build them twice; all I do is put a class in the PHP template file for the block, and target that class with CSS on my headless front-end.

 And as a _really_ cool feature: Block Lab checks your theme for a `blocks.css` file which, if present, loads in the editor, too!
 So you can style your editing experience as easily as the front-end experience, if you so choose.
 Realizing that going headless didn't mean giving up the power of a fully customizable block editor was a big persuasion in sticking with WordPress.

+<Callout>Realizing that going headless didn’t mean giving up the power of a fully customizable block editor was a big persuasion in sticking with WordPress.</Callout>

 I also mentioned earlier that there are plugins available to rebuild your site on Netlify every time your WordPress content changes (I'm personally using [NetlifyPress](https://wordpress.org/plugins/deploy-netlifypress/) at the moment), which makes the transition easier, too.
 Knowing that I can keep my editing process fully in WordPress, without the need to open a completely separate dashboard any time I want to publish or update content, makes things a lot easier.

 Another reason, though, is that even though the site is headless, the WordPress REST API can still be live and fully available.

 With a typical JAMstack site, dynamic things such as search forms—any type of form, really—can be problematic, as you don't typically have a database to query (though you could).
 Typically, when using a static site generator, the best you could do would be to pre-generate category or tag pages, or try to filter content client-side.
 But either of those approaches still fall short of a genuine search experience.

+<Highlight>Keeping my WordPress site live means that I can have the best of both worlds in this regard; I can pre-generate all my content, and I can also allow custom on-the-fly searches that’ll be backed by the WordPress API.</Highlight>

 In addition, I don't need to worry about porting my WordPress site's RSS feed; I can just point the `/feed` URL back to the original WordPress site and keep using the same one I always have.